michalk6/Atipera-task/README.md

 # Atipera-task

-Application uses GitHub Rest API to find user repository.
+Application uses GitHub Rest API to find user repositories.

 Rest API endpoint: "/repos?userName={username}"</br>
 For given username lists all his repositroies, which are not forks.</br>